Review 744: Black Bag

 When his wife, intelligence agent Kathryn St. Jean (Cate Blanchett), is suspected of committing treason, her husband, intelligence agent George Woodhouse (Michael Fassbender) is assigned to investigate her.
 He faces the ultimate test - faithfulness to his marriage or loyalty to his country.

-The film features tones of gorgeous lighting to frame and give so much texture to the locations.
+The film features tones of gorgeous lighting to frame the shots and gives so much texture to the locations.
 Warm colours are used at night and when we are at George & Jean's house whilst more muted and sterile colours are used for daytime scenes particularly for scenes at the Agency. all set to a wonderfully jazzy score by Soderbergh's regular composer David Holmes.
-The production design is splendid, George & Jean's house's is so idyllic this contrasts beautifully with scrupulously high tech work
+The production design is splendid, George & Jean's house's is so idyllic and does a fabulous job of expressing who George and Kathryn are which is incredible particular, incredibly meticulous, but also incredibly controlling.
+This contrasts beautifully with scrupulously high tech work area of the NCSC building which is very high tech but also .
+The costumes are fabulous the locations are fantastic; London as presented in this film is very cool, fun and glamorous.

 Comments